 -

-Chapter 31 is a return to work program for disabled veterans.
-Upon approval by a Veterans Readiness and Employment (VRE) case manager, it may assist students in paying the systemwide tuition and campus-based fees.
-It also offers a monthly housing allowance.
+Chapter 31 is a return to work program for disabled veterans and requires approval by a Veterans Readiness and Employment (VRE) case manager.

 -